William Brinton 1704 House

 The William Brinton 1704 House is an historic house museum which is located at 21 Oakland Road in Delaware County, Pennsylvania, roughly five miles south of West Chester, Pennsylvania.
 Built in 1704, it is a well-preserved example of an early Delaware Valley stone house that served as a residence of one family for more than 150 years.

 It was designated a National Historic Landmark in 1967, and is open for tours on weekends between May and October, or by appointment.
+Brinton Run Preserve is across the street.

 History

 The William Brinton 1704 House was built in 1704 by William Brinton, Jr. (also known as "William the Younger" or "William the Builder").
 It was sold out of the family in 1860.
 In 1881, a serpentine stone wing was added to the home.
 In 1947, the house was purchased by Brinton descendants.
 During the 1950s, architect G. Edwin Brumbaugh restored the building to its original form by removing the 1881 wing and other Gothic embellishments.

 The William Brinton 1704 House was one of the fourteen houses which stood in the battlefield area of the Battle of Brandywine that was fought on September 11, 1777, during the American Revolutionary War.
 In 1878, Thomas Eakins painted the Brinton House as it would have originally appeared.